naveenvarma98/portfolio/README.md

-Java Full Stack Developer
+**Java Full Stack Developer

-PROFESSIONAL SUMMARY:
+**
+**PROFESSIONAL SUMMARY:**
 Around 7+ years of Java full stack development experience in all phases of Software Development Life Cycle (SDLC) which includes Analysis, Design, Development, Deploying, testing, debugging, Project management Implementation and Maintenance of Web based, Enterprise business applications using the JAVA/J2EE and Client Server technologies.
- Experience in client Server environments including Java Platform, Enterprise Edition (J2EE), Servlets and JDBC technologies.
+Experience in client Server environments including Java Platform, Enterprise Edition (J2EE), Servlets and JDBC technologies.
- Expertise in UI Design and Development using HTML5, CSS3, Bootstrap, JavaScript, JSP, XML, JSON, jQuery.
+Expertise in UI Design and Development using HTML5, CSS3, Bootstrap, JavaScript, JSP, XML, JSON, jQuery.
- Designed and coded customized Angular 5 services to interact with the backend API and serve components.
+Designed and coded customized Angular 5 services to interact with the backend API and serve components.
- Worked with various frameworks in Spring such as Spring IOC, AOP, Spring transaction Management, Spring Data, Spring JDBC, and Spring Security (Spring security, Site Minder).
+Worked with various frameworks in Spring such as Spring IOC, AOP, Spring transaction Management, Spring Data, Spring JDBC, and Spring Security (Spring security, Site Minder).
- Had knowledge on JAVA 8 features like Stream API, Time API, Functional Interfaces Multithreading, Lambda expressions, Transaction Management, Exception Handling, Collection API.
+Had knowledge on JAVA 8 features like Stream API, Time API, Functional Interfaces Multithreading, Lambda expressions, Transaction Management, Exception Handling, Collection API.
- Better understanding of using Spring Cloud–Netflix OSS stack for Microservices deployment and auto configurations like Ribbon (client-side Load Balancer), Hystrix (latency and fault tolerance library), Zuul (gate way for routing, monitoring, security) with Eureka service registry and log management with ELK.
+Better understanding of using Spring Cloud–Netflix OSS stack for Microservices deployment and auto configurations like Ribbon (client-side Load Balancer), Hystrix (latency and fault tolerance library), Zuul (gate way for routing, monitoring, security) with Eureka service registry and log management with ELK.
- Experience in working with messaging systems like Kafka, Kafka event Sourcing.
+Experience in working with messaging systems like Kafka, Kafka event Sourcing.
- Design, implement and maintain integration systems infrastructure including fault tolerance and high availability solutions.
+Design, implement and maintain integration systems infrastructure including fault tolerance and high availability solutions.
 Design and develop Integration solutions based on IBM MQ and Message Broker technologies
- Experience in handling messaging services using Apache Kafka  Have good knowledge on different databases like, MySQL, DB2, Microsoft SQL Server, NoSQL DB ( Mongo DB, Redis) and good experience in writing stored procedures, functions and triggers using PL/SQL in JDBC, ODBC and in WebLogic server.
+Experience in handling messaging services using Apache Kafka Have good knowledge on different databases like, MySQL, DB2, Microsoft SQL Server, NoSQL DB ( Mongo DB, Redis) and good experience in writing stored procedures, functions and triggers using PL/SQL in JDBC, ODBC and in WebLogic server.
  Great experience of working with authorization and authentication of web services using OIDC (Open